AUKUS: European Union

-President of the European Commission, Ursula von der Leyen, who told CNN that "one of our member states has been treated in a way that is not acceptable. ...
+President of the European Commission Ursula von der Leyen told CNN that "one of our member states has been treated in a way that is not acceptable. ...
 We want to know what happened and why."
 The EU also demanded an apology from Australia.
 President of the European Council Charles Michel denounced a "lack of transparency and loyalty" by the US.
 The EU said the crisis affects the whole union.

 Preparations for a new EU-US trade and technology council between the US and EU were postponed.
-France eventually dropped their opposition to these talks which took place in Pittsburgh on September 29, 2021.
+France eventually dropped their opposition to these talks which took place in Pittsburgh on 29 September 2021.
 France also attempted to delay the free trade talks between the EU and Australia.
 Apparently "most of Europe felt that transatlantic ties were too important to sacrifice to French pique"; such as the pro-free trade Northern Europe countries, as well as Eastern European nations that prioritize security ties with Washington, who "resented the French attempt to impose its indignation on the rest of the bloc".
-Key advocates for the TTC talks included EU's digital chief Margrethe Vestager, who favors open markets, and EU trade chief Valdis Dombrovskis from Latvia, who views the U.S. alliance and NATO as a vital counterweight to Russia and China.
+Key advocates for the TTC talks included EU's digital chief Margrethe Vestager, who favors open markets, and EU trade chief Valdis Dombrovskis from Latvia, who views the US alliance and NATO as a vital counterweight to Russia and China.
 Lithuanian deputy European Affairs Minister Arnoldas Prankevicius proclaimed "What is important is to keep trans-Atlantic unity, because we believe this is our biggest strength and biggest value, especially vis-à-vis such countries as Russia and China".